 Foster youth are among the most vulnerable populations in California.
 Many have lived through multiple, often severe traumas, receive little or no family support, and must regularly integrate themselves into entirely new living environments while also managing their academic careers.
 This not only puts them at a considerable disadvantage relative to their peers, but also makes it very difficult for many foster children to maintain a lifestyle that feels “normal.”
 It is imperative that we give foster children multiple opportunities in which to develop socially, academically, and emotionally, in order that they may live fulfilling and healthy lives.

 AB 754 (Acosta) would offer foster youth throughout California a chance to pursue opportunities that might otherwise be closed to them.
-Many valuable enrichment activities—from school trips or music lessons to summer camp or exam prep—often cost more money than foster youth can afford.
-By giving foster youth the resources to participate in activities that would otherwise be unaffordable, AB 754 (Acosta) would make a positive contribution to the well-being of thousands of children and youth throughout the state.
+Many valuable enrichment activities—from school trips or music lessons to summer camp or exam prep—often cost more money than foster youth or their resource families can afford.
+By giving foster youth the resources to participate in these activities, AB 754 (Acosta) would make a positive contribution to the well-being of thousands of children and youth throughout the state.

-Pediatricians strongly support AB 754 (Acosta).
+Pediatricians respectfully request your AYE vote on AB 754 (Acosta).
 We thank you for your public service and for your leadership on behalf of the health and well-being of children, youth, and families in California.

 Susan Wu, M.D., Fellow of the American Academy of Pediatrics